 In order not to confuse bronchiolitis with pneumonia or asthma, differential diagnosis is carried out.
 It is as follows:

-1. Identification of acute respiratory infections in people who surround a sick child (it is the acute respiratory infections of others that cause the baby's illness).
+1. Detection of acute respiratory infections in people who surround a sick child (it is the acute respiratory infections of those around them that cause the baby’s illness).

 2. Identification of an allergic history (if, for example, parents suffer from asthma, then the child may have the same disease).

-3. The child is prescribed a r-adrenergic.
-The reaction of the child to treatment with this drug shows whether he has asthma.
+3. The child is prescribed a β-adrenergic drug.
+The child's reaction to treatment with this drug indicates whether he has asthma.

 4. An x-ray is taken.
-He does not show bronchiolitis, but pneumonia can be ruled out, or its manifestation can be detected.
-X-rays are effective for detecting pneumonia.
+It does not show bronchiolitis, but pneumonia can be excluded, or its manifestation can be detected.
+X-rays are effective in detecting pneumonia.

-5. A blood test is done to further confirm or disprove asthma.
+5. A blood test is done to further confirm or rule out asthma.

-Which is worse bronchiolitis, pneumonia or obstructive bronchitis: what's the difference?
+What is worse, bronchiolitis, pneumonia or obstructive bronchitis: what is the difference?

-Due to the fact that bronchiolitis is a disease of very young children, its self-treatment is extremely dangerous.
-Regardless of the form of the disease (acute or chronic), only a doctor should prescribe treatment.
+Due to the fact that bronchiolitis is a disease of very young children, self-medication is extremely dangerous.
+Regardless of the form of the disease (acute or chronic), treatment should only be prescribed by a doctor.

-It is the doctor who will be able to choose the right methods that will be most productive at this particular age and with a certain severity of the disease.
+It is the doctor who will be able to correctly select the methods that will be most productive at a given age and with a certain severity of the disease.
 If the child is in an acute form of the disease, he is hospitalized.
 If the form of bronchiolitis is mild, home treatment is prescribed.

 Treatment of bronchiolitis consists of the following steps:

-1. For treatment, the doctor uses drugs aimed at eliminating the underlying cause of the disease.
-For this, drugs are prescribed that are harmful to the virus or bacteria, depending on the origin of the disease.
+1. For treatment, the doctor uses medications aimed at eliminating the underlying cause of the disease.
+For this purpose, drugs are prescribed that are destructive to the virus or bacteria, depending on the origin of the disease.

 2. After eliminating the causes, the eradication of symptoms begins - the cough itself is eliminated.
-Inhalations are very effective (ultrasonic nebulizers are used), mucolytic drugs, oxygen masks.
+Inhalations (ultrasonic nebulizers are used), mucolytic drugs, and oxygen masks are very effective.
 At the same time, the child must be given plenty of fluids (2 times more than usual).

-3. After the child is fully restored, the doctor prescribes preventive measures that parents must take (hardening, mandatory regimen, proper nutrition, prevention of hypothermia of the child).
+3. After the child has fully recovered, the doctor prescribes preventive measures that parents must take (hardening, mandatory regimen, proper nutrition, preventing child hypothermia).

 What else to read